techroshan059/MAD_c7206862_TODO_APP/README.md

 # TodoApp
-Note taking app for Android built with architecture components and MVVM architecture
+Note taking app for Android built with architecture components and MVVM architecture.
+Built the app as the project at a job interview with Agromall
 ## Features
 * Local persistence using room DB
 * MVVM architecture